The-Tech-Village/Code-Campers/README.md

     <img width="30px" src="https://www.vectorlogo.zone/logos/instagram/instagram-icon.svg" />

 ## Contributions
- :smiley:People interested to work with us can also [Email me](contact.ttvillage@gmail.com) here and we can discuss what you you are capable of :love_you_gesture:.
+ 😃:People interested to work with us can also [Email me](contact.ttvillage@gmail.com) here and we can discuss what you you are capable of 🤟:.